department-of-veterans-affairs/vagov-content/pages/pension/pension-management-centers.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
+title: Pension Management Centers | Veterans Affairs
-title: Find Your VA Pension Management Center
+heading: Find Your VA Pension Management Center
 display_title: Pension Management Centers
+description: Find the VA Pension Management Center that serves the state, territory, or foreign country you live in.
+You can mail pension applications to one of our 3 regional VA pension management centers in Philadelphia, Milwaukee, and St. Paul.
 concurrence: ""
 order: 5
 spoke: More Resources